 - One Author: Last Name, First Name.

-- Two Authors: Last Name, First Name, and First Name Last Name.
+- Two Authors: Last Name, First Name, and First Name, Last Name.

 - Three or More Authors: Last Name, First Name, et al.

-MLA Periodical Citation
+MLA Format Periodical Citation

-When you are citing a magazine or newspaper, the container system of MLA really comes in handy.
-You can include anything from author, title source, container title, contributors, version, number, publisher, publication date, location, and page number.
+When you are citing a magazine or newspaper, the container system of MLA comes in handy.
+You can include anything from author, title source, container title, contributors, version, number, publisher, publication date, location, and the page number.
 What you include is going to depend on what is available.

 MLA Citations for Shakespeare and Poems

-It wouldn’t be an MLA paper without Shakespeare and poetry!
+It wouldn’t be an MLA paper without Shakespeare and poetry citations!
 The good news is that creating a citation for Shakespeare’s work isn’t difficult.
 However, it does get a bit tricky depending on what you’re citing.
 For example, if you are talking about Shakespeare himself, then you include his name first.
 But if not, then the work goes first.

 PowerPoint Citations in MLA Style

-Other MLA Citations
+Other MLA Style Guide Citations

 Getting a Handle on MLA Format and Citations

-MLA format and citations offer a lot more flexibility than you might find in APA format or Chicago style.
+MLA style format and citations offer a lot more flexibility than you might find in APA format or Chicago style.
 However, there are still rules you need to follow when creating your paper.
 As long as you are careful to mind your margins and indents, you are set to go.